uccess With Money

 One of the great truths relevant to personal achievement is the fact that if you keep on doing what you are doing now you will keep on getting the results you are getting now.

-It is certainly true that if you keep thinking about debt the way the way you do now, you will continue to have the same success at becoming debt free that you are having now.
+If people keep thinking about debt the way the way most do now, they will continue to have the same success at becoming debt free that they are having now.
+Not much.

 People who study the mind and how it works have determined a few things that are indisputable.
 One is that no person can consistently act outside the confines of their internal beliefs.
 As I often express it, we don’t always get what we want in life but we always get what we expect.

-The conscious mind can override the subscious belief system temporarily, but as soon as the mind loses its focus old behaviors reestablish themselves.
+The conscious mind can override the subconscious belief system temporarily, but as soon as the mind loses its focus old behaviors reestablish themselves.
 Knowing this, it is important to identify the kind of thinking that is harmful and learn how to replace that kind of thinking with a more helpful process.

 One false but common idea is that debt is necessary at all.
-Most people in fact just accept the fact that you cannot exist without it.
+Most people in fact just accept the fact that cannot exist without it.
 It is accepted as a necessary evil.

 The truth is that you do not have to borrow money to be successful financially.
-It is easily possible to do everything you need to do in life without ever borrowing a nickel.
+It is clearly possible to do everything you need to do in life without ever borrowing a nickel.
 Ever.

 My parents demonstrated this in their own lives.
 They never once sought credit for anything.
 As a result they were able to save for whatever they needed.
 And though they never had high paying jobs, they always had what they needed.